 Religious ceremonies and scientific or journalistic research aside, those hoping to get their hands on this potential miracle drug are out of luck.
 That is, unless they’re willing to drive to the middle of the Mexican desert and dig it up themselves.

-Next, read about how magic mushrooms could be used as a treatment for depression.
+After learning about the history of peyote, read about how magic mushrooms could be used as a treatment for depression.
 Then, read about how MDMA could be used to treat PTSD.